Mr Lordi: Personal life

 Born and raised in Rovaniemi, Mr Lordi became interested in monsters and special effects in his early youth, in major part through horror movies.
-He was also an avid fan of The Muppet Show and E.T. and soon was introduced to the world of heavy metal through his friend Risto Niemi, when he was eight years old.
+He was also a fan of The Muppet Show and E.T. and was introduced to heavy metal through his friend Risto Niemi, when he was eight years old.

 Always interested in masks and visual performances, he took special interest in Alice Cooper, W.A.S.P., Mötley Crüe, Kiss and Twisted Sister.
-He started numerous bands with his friends and designed logos and album covers for all of them.
+He started bands with his friends and designed logos and album covers for all of them.

 Mr Lordi did not do well at school – except for music and drawing.
 After years, he graduated as a media designer, specialising himself in video editing.
 He made Lordi's first music video, "Inferno", a seven-minute combination of horror fantasy and heavy metal music video, in 1995.
 The video featured Mr Lordi's friends in heavy makeup and masks and horror decorations made by Mr Lordi – and Mr Lordi himself singing without any makeup.
 Shortly thereafter, he met his future band members on a Kiss Army trip to Sweden and Lordi turned into a real band with four members – Mr Lordi, G-Stealer, Enary and Amen.

 He married his long-time girlfriend Johanna Askola in early August 2006 in his home town Rovaniemi.
 The couple divorced in 2015.

 Character background

 Like the other members in the band Lordi, Mr Lordi too has a fictional background story and appears as fictional monster in comic books and music videos of Lordi.
 His character has been described as the names "The Hulk from Hell", "The Most Fearsome Khan of All", "The Biomechanical Man" and "The Unholy Overlord of All Tremors".
 His best-known weapons are his biomechanic armour and an axe.

 The fictional history of Mr Lordi tells that his father was a Demon of the South named the Duke of the Demons and his mother a Troll of the North named Angel.
 The Demons invaded Lapland and raped the Trolls.
 As a bastard son of both, Mr Lordi received the supernatural powers of them and during centuries appeared as several historical figures, such as Genghis Khan, Attila the Hun, Vlad the Impaler and Ivan the Terrible.
-After defeating the Demons and Trolls, as the Lord of Lapland, he rode in a sleigh, given to him by Puuhkalakki, pulled by flying zombie reindeer.
+After defeating the Demons and Trolls, as the Lord of Lapland, he rode in a sleigh, given to him by Santa Claus (Puuhkalakki), pulled by flying zombie reindeer.

-According to one theory, Mr Lordi has spent centuries searching for His One True Love, but has not found her.
+According to one theory, Mr Lordi has spent centuries searching for his "One True Love", but has not found her.
 Kalmaged the Time-traveller tells that Mr Lordi has integrated himself to the magnetic field of the Earth and thus controls the whole planet and can now travel between different dimensions effortlessly.
 Mr Lordi has personally gathered the other band members as allies in the trans-dimensional war against their enemies.